-De Blasio, Stringer battle over body camera contract
+NYPD body camera deal will move forward despite road block from Stringer, de Blasio says - amNewYork

 “We support body cameras, and we think this reform is an important step forward,” said Stevens in a statement.
 “Yet, it’s our charter-mandated responsibility to ensure that any contract is free of possible waste and fraud—and it’s what the public expects.
 We want to be fully confident of the contract’s integrity, and we want to be certain there are no investigations, legal questions, or otherwise on the matter.
 Vigilance on issues like these is important, and we look forward to receiving further information from the NYPD.”

-Stringer’s posturing follows scrutiny of the body camera manufacturer Vievu.
+Stringer’s response follows scrutiny of the body camera manufacturer Vievu.
 Other police departments in the country have reportedly had issues with the technology.

 De Blasio on Monday said much of the clamor against the cameras came from the lobbying of a rival company, referring to Taser International.